Capital and Space Planning

 Capital Planning process

-Capital planning is the iterative process of budgeting for campus growth and renewal in terms of its physical assets (buildings, infrastructure, and land).
-At UCSC, it takes into consideration proposals for new projects as well as the existing conditions of aging facilities and infrastructure systems.
-Parameters for weighing priorities include (but are not limited to) enrollment, utilization, work station contact hours, and employment levels.
-These parameters are reviewed in conjunction with the campus core mission, long range development plans, budget forecasts, and stakeholder feedback.
+Capital planning is an iterative process that supports campus growth and renewal through investments in buildings, infrastructure, and land.
+At UCSC, the process considers proposals for new projects alongside the condition and performance of existing facilities and systems.
+Project priorities are evaluated using a range of parameters, including current and projected enrollment, space utilization, student contact hours, and employment levels.
+These factors are reviewed in the context of the campus mission, long-range development plan, budget forecasts, and stakeholder input.
+Capital planning outcomes are reflected in the Consolidated Capital Report published each year.

 Capital Financial Plan

-The Capital Financial Plan (CFP) is updated on an annual basis.
-Planning for the campus’ building program is an ongoing effort involving individuals and committees at both campus and UC-wide levels.
-The Capital Financial Plan is a proposed ten-year budget and schedule for all projects over $750,000.
+The Capital Financial Plan (CFP) is updated annually and represents an ongoing, collaborative planning effort at both the campus and UC-wide levels.
+The CFP presents a proposed six-year budget and schedule for all capital projects exceeding $10,000,000.

-When required, Capital Planning and Space Management staff prepare analyses of previously established capital priorities as well as an assessment of space needs.
-These, along with new projects proposed by the academic deans, University Librarian, Vice Chancellor for the Division of Finance, Operations, and Administration (FOA), and others, are reviewed by the Advisory Committee on Campus Planning & Stewardship (CPS).
-In turn, CPS makes a recommendation to approve the plan to the Executive Vice Chancellor and Chancellor.
+As needed, Capital Planning staff prepare analyses of established capital priorities and assessments of campus space needs.
+These materials, along with new project proposals from academic deans, the University Librarian, the Vice Chancellor for the Division of Finance, Operations, and Administration (FOA), and others, are reviewed by the Chancellor, Campus Provost and Executive Vice Chancellor, and other campus leadership.

 Capital projects